damonitor/damo/FEATURES_DEPRECATION_PROCESS.md

 The notice should be made on [FEATURES_DEPRECATION_SCHEDULE.md](FEATURES_DEPRECATION_SCHEDULE.md) and [USAGE.md](USAGE.md).
-If avaialble, the notice should also be made on execution of the features, and help messages that related to the features.
+If available, the notice should also be made on execution of the features, and help messages that related to the features.
 For the notice on the execution, `will_be_deprecated()` of `_damo_deprecation_notice.py` can be used.